jishnub/SphericalHarmonicModes.jl/README.md

 8
 ```

-Currently this iterates over the modes, so it might be slow for larger ranges.
+Currently this iterates over the modes, so it will be slow for larger ranges.

 ```julia
 julia> m=ts(0,20000);